Apocalypse and the Antichrist Dajjal in Islam.

 Ahmed Bijan’s Eschatology Revisited

-The 2007 critical edition of Ahmed Bijan’s cosmography Dürr-i meknûn (DM) has greatly stimulated interest in what must be considered the book’s prequel, Eindtijd en Antichrist (English summary (PDF)), a detailed analysis of DM’s Chapter 17 about the ‘Signs of the Hour’.
+My 2007 critical text edition of Ahmed Bijan’s cosmography Dürr-i meknûn (DM) has greatly stimulated interest in what must be considered the edition’s prequel, Eindtijd en Antichrist (English summary (PDF)), a study of DM’s Chapter 17 about the ‘Signs of the Hour’, with an analysis of the figure of Antichrist in Islam, against the background of the earliest Islamic traditions, Judeao-Christian lore, and an Iranian heritage offering even glimpses of an ancient reptilian shapeshifter.
 To meet demand a revised English edition of Eindtijd en Antichrist is now available.

 — Oriente Moderno (2014)